-It is straightforward to check that the closing property of the Bratteli--Vershik model brings about the closing property of weighted covering.
-It is also straightforward to check that the $\bl$-periodicity-regulation property in the Bratteli--Vershik model brings about the $\bl$-periodicity-regulation property in weighted covering model.
-This completes a proof. \end{proof}
+It is straightforward to check that the closing property of the Bratteli--Vershik models brings about the closing property of weighted covering models.
+It is also straightforward to check that the $\bl$-periodicity-regulation property of the Bratteli--Vershik models brings about the $\bl$-periodicity-regulation property in weighted covering models.
+This completes the proof. \end{proof}

+We note the construction of the clusters in \cref{thm:main-link-BV-to-wg}.
+From the construction in \cref{thm:main-link-wg-to-BV,thm:main-link-BV-to-wg}, a nested Bratteli--Vershik model can be translated to a weighted covering model and reversely translated to the original Bratteli--Vershik model.
+However, a weighted graph covering model may not be reversely translated to the original, i.e. some portion of the elements in $\wgV_n$ $(n \bpi)$ might be separated into multiple vertices.

-\begin{thm} A Bratteli--Vershik model $(V,E,\ge,\psi)$ has closing property if and only if the set $E_{0,\infty,\min}$ is a basic set. \end{thm} \begin{proof} Let $(V,E,\ge,\psi)$ be a Bratteli--Vershik model.
-Suppose it has closing property.
-By \cref{lem:telescoping-implies-nesting-property}, taking telescopings, we get a Bratteli--Vershik model with nesting property.
-It is easy to check that, the new Bratteli--Vershik model also has closing property.
-Thus, \cref{thm:main-link-BV-to-wg} implies that the corresponding weighted covering model has closing property.
+\begin{thm} A Bratteli--Vershik model $(V,E,\ge,\psi)$ has the closing property if and only if the set $E_{0,\infty,\min}$ is a basic set. \end{thm} \begin{proof} Let $(V,E,\ge,\psi)$ be a Bratteli--Vershik model.
+Suppose that it has the closing property.
+By \cref{lem:telescoping-implies-nesting-property}, we obtain a Bratteli--Vershik model with the nesting property through telescoping.
+It is easy to check that the new Bratteli--Vershik model also has the closing property.
+Thus, \cref{thm:main-link-BV-to-wg} implies that the corresponding weighted covering model has the closing property.
 By \cref{thm:closing-implies-basic-set-wg}, it follows that $\wgV_{\infty}$ is a basic set.
 Again, \cref{thm:main-link-BV-to-wg} implies that $E_{0,\infty,\min}$ is a basic set.